 Meet the Student Coordinators

 Mary Kate Shields

 Mary Kate is a Senior Business Administration Major, double specializing in Marketing and Not-for-Profit Management from West Chester, Pennsylvania.
-When she is not working in the Office of Campus Activies for Orientation, you'll often find Mary Kate serving the student-run theatre company, CenterStage, as their Managing Director.
-She also enjoys spending time in the home of the Busch School of Business, Maloney Hall, and enjoying the many beautiful outdoor spaces around the 176 acre campus.
-Outside of class, Mary Kate loves to explore D.C., and spend time finding new coffee shops local to the District.
-As one of the Student Coordinators for Orientation 2021, Mary Kate is thrilled to welcome the incoming Class of 2025 to their new home at Catholic U. She shares this advice with the incoming Cardinals: “Your time at Catholic will be a time in your life unlike any other.
+When she is not working in the Office of Campus Activities for Orientation, you'll often find Mary Kate serving the student-run theatre company, CenterStage.
+She also enjoys spending time in the home of the Busch School of Business, Maloney Hall, and enjoying the many beautiful outdoor spaces around the 176-acre campus.
+Outside of class, MK loves to explore D.C. and spend time finding new coffee shops local to the District.
+As one of the Student Coordinators for Orientation 2021, MK is thrilled to welcome the incoming Class of 2025 to their new home at Catholic U. She shares this advice with the incoming Cardinals: “Your time at Catholic will be a time in your life unlike any other.
 Enjoy growing into your new home, explore all the wonderful things Washington D.C. has to offer, branch out and make new friends, try new things, and don't forget to enjoy the moments and memories you make!
 We are so excited to welcome you home!"